 If it were not for Luke, Han Solo, Princess Leia and Darth Vader, Star Trek might have remained a minor cult passion among a niche of kids like me, who drew crude renderings of the Starship Enterprise in the margins of their notebooks.
 In some parallel universe, Star Wars never happened, and kids left Star Trek behind as they grew to notice how attractive some of their classmates were.

-But as Mr. Spock himself, Leonard Nimoy once told me, no sooner did Lucas’s Star Wars hit the cover of Time magazine, than Star Trek creator Gene Roddenberry phoned him to say Paramount wanted a Star Trek movie ASAP.
+But as Mr. Spock himself — the late Leonard Nimoy — once told me, no sooner did Lucas’s Star Wars hit the cover of Time magazine, than Star Trek creator Gene Roddenberry phoned him to say Paramount wanted a Star Trek movie ASAP.

 The lesson of history: No Star Wars movies equals no Star Trek movies.
 That’s 23 films with a total box office of a bajillion dollars.
 It probably would also have meant we’d have seen none of the subsequent five Star Trek TV series, amounting to more than 700 hours of television.